BSN-DNP Nurse Anesthesia Track

 - Although the GRE is not required, it can only help an applicant demonstrate their ability for Graduate level work.

-- Obtain CCRN certification (required by program admissions) and a sub-specialty certification: Cardiac Surgery (CSC), CMC, etc.
+- Obtain CCRN certification (required by program admissions) and sub-specialty certification: Cardiac Surgery (CSC), CMC, etc.

 - Obtain a minimum of 1 year ICU experience (excluding orientation time) — must be in a unit that has high acuity patients (e.g. ventilators, invasive monitoring, vasoactive drips).
 These units usually have a 1:2 nurse to patient ratio at the most.
 Critical Care experience needs to be in the United States.

-- Minimum 40 hours of job shadowing is required.
-It is recommended to shadow in multiple different practice environment including CRNA independent practice sites.
+- A minimum of 40 hours of job shadowing is required.
+It is recommended to shadow in multiple different practice environments, including CRNA independent practice sites.

 Curriculum Model